 Samantha Garbers, PhD works with a diverse range of clinical- and community-based stakeholders to develop, adapt, implement, and evaluate innovative interventions to improve public health for diverse populations including sexual and gender minority youth and adults, adolescent males and women seeking reproductive health care, Latinx and Black communities, and individuals with limited health literacy.
 Using her training as an epidemiologist, Dr. Garbers works with stakeholders to integrate rigorous methods for process and outcome evaluation into interventions, with a focus on reproductive health.
 She is currently Co-Principal Investigator of an NIMHD-funded study to develop and test an intervention integrating mind-body integrative health approaches with sleep hygiene to improve sleep among teens served in school-based health centers (SBHCs) in NYC.
 She is also leading a study assessing experiences with receiving contraceptive care using telehealth among adolescents served by SBHCs.
 She recently served as Lead Evaluator for a federally-funded randomized controlled trial of a motivational interviewing intervention for teen pregnancy prevention among young men.
-She led a community-based participatory research (CBPR) project to improve pregnancy intention screening processes in primary care centers serving urban Latinas.
-Other current work includes evaluating innovative approaches to sexual and reproductive health care and integrative health services in school-based health centers serving youth in NYC, and working with hospital- and community-based providers to adopt population health management perspectives.
-At Mailman, Dr. Garbers teaches Quantitative Data Analysis, Research Design & Data Collection, and Program Planning & Evaluation in the Core.
+In addition to serving as Curriculum Director for the Department, she conducts evaluations and applied research to improve student engagement in public health courses, leveraging secondary data and primary data to drive evidence-based insights to improve learning.
+She also partners with hospital- and community-based providers to expand their community and population health work.
+At Mailman, Dr. Garbers teaches Quantitative Data Analysis; Planning, Managing & Communicating for Evidence-Based Public Health; and Program Planning & Evaluation in the Core.
 She also serves as Co-Lead for the Public Health Research Methods certificate.
 Dr. Garbers received her PhD in Epidemiology at the Mailman School of Public Health, and an MPA in Health Policy & Management from New York University.

 Honors & Awards